How to Get Into Medical School With a Low GPA

 6. Can You Get Into Harvard Medical School With A Low GPA?

 A low GPA will present a major challenge if you’re trying to get into Harvard Medical School, but it is not impossible.
 Admissions committees take a holistic approach to evaluating applicants, and they consider many factors beyond just GPA.
-Focus on your extracurricular activities, research experience, essays, interview, and letters of recommendation.
+Focus on your extracurricular activities, research experience, essays, interviews, and letters of recommendation.

 7. What Are Some Medical Schools That Accept A 3.0 GPA?

-Whether or not a school will accept you with a low GPA completely depends on the rest of your application, and the average GPA of other applicants.
+Whether or not a school will accept you with a low GPA completely depends on the rest of your application and the average GPA of other applicants.
 Some schools that accept students with low GPAs are:

 • University of Arkansas for Medical Sciences (UAMS)